Winegrowers Supplies - Carbonators and carbonation

 - made from stainless steel, AISI304 and AISI316

 - Maximum flow rate 2000 litres/hour

-Working with a pressure tank in-line between carbonater and isobaric filler will help to have a fine and very well impregnated perlage.
+Working with a small pressure tank in-line between carbonater and isobaric filler will help to have an even finer and very well impregnated perle.

 Designed to carbonate and deliver sparkling liquid directly to a counter-pressure filling machine, at high pressures up to 5 bar.

 A larger carbonator is needed than for the speed of the isobaric filler, allowing the liquid to settle better before going in to the filler.